 Credit exposure for the Bank is measured and monitored using a centralized exposure management system.
 The analysis of the composition of the portfolio is presented to the Risk Committee on a quarterly basis.
-TCSG monitors the credit excess (MTM including treasury over dues exceeding sanctioned limit and margin held) for corporate clients on a daily basis.
+TCSG reports the credit excess (MTM including treasury over dues exceeding sanctioned limit and margin held) for corporate clients on a daily basis.
 Further, RMG reports the credit exposure of derivatives as part of the key risk indicators to the Risk Committee periodically.
+The Bank does not take any netting benefits for counterparty credit risk exposure.
+Exposure towards credit derivatives are on account of intermediary activities.